Expression Prompt Collaboration Transformer for Universal Referring Video Object Segmentation: Experiments

 \subsection{Implementation Details}

-This work implements the proposed method with a frozen BERT-base~\cite{BERT} and an unfrozen HuBERT-Base~\cite{hsu2021hubert}.
-Following~\cite{DeformableDETR}, the transformer encoder and decoder are configured with $6$ layers.
-The number of the transformer decoder's queries is set to $900$.
+\textbf{Training setting.} This work implements the proposed method with a frozen BERT-base~\cite{BERT} and an unfrozen HuBERT-Base~\cite{hsu2021hubert}.
+Following~\cite{DeformableDETR}, the Transformer encoder and decoder are configured with $6$ layers.
+The number of the Transformer decoder's queries is set to $900$.
 Following~\cite{UNINEXT}, we randomly sample $2$ frames during training and only $1$ frame during inference.
-The AdamW optimizer~\cite{AdamW} is adopted with a base learning rate of $10^{-4}$ and weight decay of $0.05$.
-The model is trained on two A6000 GPUs of $48$G RAM, with a batch size of $2$ and $2$ pairs of frames per GPU.
-Following~\cite{ReferFormer,wu2023online}, for a fair comparison, our models are initialized by pre-trained weights from~\cite{UNINEXT}.
-Additionally, we conduct joint training for $150,000$ iterations on the Ref-Youtube-VOS and A-Youtube-VOS with the shared portion of the training set, $50,000$ iterations on the A2D-Sentences~\cite{GavrilyukGLS18} and A-A2D~\cite{pan2022wnet}, and $150,000$ iterations on Audio-Guided-VOS~\cite{pan2022wnet}.
+The AdamW optimizer~\cite{AdamW} is adopted with an initial learning rate of $10^{-4}$ and weight decay of $0.05$.
+The model is trained on two NVIDIA RTX A6000 GPUs with $48$G of RAM, with a batch size of $2$ and $2$ pairs of frames per GPU.
+For a fair comparison, our models are initialized by pre-trained weights following~\cite{ReferFormer,wu2023online,UNINEXT}.
+Following~\cite{wu2023online}, the loss weights $\lambda_{ref}$, $\lambda_{box}$, $\lambda_{mask}$, $\lambda_{emb}$, and $\lambda_{expr}$ are set $2$, $5$, $5$, $2$, and $1$, respectively.
+We conduct joint training for $150,000$ iterations on Ref-Youtube-VOS and A-Youtube-VOS, $50,000$ iterations on A2D-Sentences~\cite{GavrilyukGLS18} and A-A2D~\cite{pan2022wnet}, and $150,000$ iterations on Audio-Guided-VOS~\cite{pan2022wnet}.

+\textbf{Training dataset details.} We deploy a generalist model to handle modalities encompassing text, audio, and videos.
+The training data from A-VOS and R-VOS is concurrently collected to facilitate joint training.
+More precisely, during a single forward propagation, a video, shared across both tasks, is utilized along with audio from A-VOS and text from R-VOS.
+Specifically, Ref-Youtube-VOS~\cite{URVOS} is paired with A-Youtube-VOS~\cite{pan2022wnet}, and A2D-Sentence~\cite{GavrilyukGLS18} is paired with A-A2D~\cite{pan2022wnet}.
+Diverging slightly from prior methods~\cite{MTTR,ReferFormer}, due to the testing set of A-Youtube-VOS~\cite{pan2022wnet} being derived from the training set of Ref-Youtube-VOS~\cite{URVOS}, we use only overlapping training data for multi-task to prevent potential data leakage in A-VOS.

+\textbf{Testing dataset details.} We evaluate the proposed model on A-VOS and R-VOS with single-modality prompts.
+Additionally, we examine the model's performance in scenarios involving simultaneous text and audio prompts to explore their combined effects.
+In the evaluation of A-VOS, the testing set comprises A-Youtube-VOS~\cite{pan2022wnet}, A-A2D~\cite{pan2022wnet}, A-J-HMDB~\cite{pan2022wnet}, and Audio-Guided-VOS~\cite{pan2022wnet}, while for R-VOS, it comprises Ref-Youtube-VOS~\cite{URVOS}, A2D-Sentences~\cite{GavrilyukGLS18}, and J-HMDB-Sentences~\cite{GavrilyukGLS18}.
+Specifically, for A-J-HMDB~\cite{pan2022wnet} and J-HMDB-Sentences~\cite{GavrilyukGLS18}, we directly report the results utilizing the jointly trained weights obtained from A-A2D~\cite{pan2022wnet} and A2D-Sentences~\cite{GavrilyukGLS18} without finetuning.